 Christine Bosch nominated Alison for showing outstanding creativity and ingenuity in establishing the Communication Matters Consultancy and developing Therapy Focus’ Alternate Augmentative Communication services.
 The following is an excerpt from their nomination:

 “Alison has worked hard to ensure that her original vision has come to life by overseeing the Communication Matters Clinic.
-It is a well-run, streamlined service that benefits our staff, clients and the broader community – as the clinic is available to external clients.
-The innovative venture has led to an additional revenue stream for Therapy Focus, which has the potential to grow.”
+It is a well-run, streamlined service that benefits our staff, customers and the broader community – as the clinic is available to external customers.
+The innovative venture has led to an [extra] revenue stream for Therapy Focus, which has the potential to grow.”

-Charlene Un, Nicole Seath, Andy Gleeson, Elena Stoichev, Alice Storer, Odette Gaynor, Kirby Molloy, Lauren Redman, Karina Smith, Dawn Atkinson and Ashlee Moss were acknowledged for five years of service, whilst Wendy Ashlin, Su Lin Ng, Crystal Cutler, Stephanie Lee Slew and Louelle Frost were thanked for contributing 10 years of service.
+Charlene Un, Nicole Seath, Andy Gleeson, Elena Stoichev, Alice Storer, Odette Gaynor, Kirby Molloy, Lauren Redman, Karina Smith, Dawn Atkinson and Ashlee Moss were acknowledged for five years of service, while Wendy Ashlin, Su Lin Ng, Crystal Cutler, Stephanie Lee Slew and Louelle Frost were thanked for contributing 10 years of service.

 Robyn Meldrum, Deanne Coleman and Tracey Ellis were honoured for contributing 15 years of service.

 One of Therapy Focus’ longest-standing employees, Jonathan Ng, was honoured in an emotional tribute, with his team thanking him for his exceptional leadership across an incredible 20 years of service.
 Jonathan now commences his retirement and is looking forward to spending more time with his family.